Michael Card: Musician

-Card got his start as a professional musician when his professor and mentor, William L. Lane, asked him to write some music to accompany weekly sermons at their church.
+Card received his start as a professional musician when his professor and mentor, William L. Lane, asked him to write some music to accompany weekly sermons at their church.
 Card's friend and fellow musician, Randy Scruggs, then requested that Card record a demo tape to help Scruggs get a job as a producer.
 The record label agreed to hire Scruggs as long as his first project featured Card.
-Since then, Card has released thirty two original albums and six compilation albums.
-Card's project, Starkindler, is composed of Card's interpretations of traditional Celtic hymns.
+Since then, Card has released thirty-two original albums and six compilation albums.
+His Starkindler project is composed of his interpretations of traditional Celtic hymns.
 The compilations often include one or two new songs along with previously released material.
 With the exception of Starkindler and Hymns, Card writes a vast majority of the music he records.

 Many of Card's albums are structured around a unifying theme.
 The songs from The Beginning are all based on the Pentateuch.
-The individual songs have subjects such as Genesis, Leviticus, Abraham, Isaac and Moses.
-Card is particularly adept at relating difficult or obscure concepts from the Old Testament to more understandable themes from the New Testament.
-The song Jubilee concerns the period of rest and the release from debts and slavery commanded in the Jubilee year as described in Leviticus 25, but also relates to the rest and freedom from condemnation offered through Jesus.
+The individual songs have subjects such as Genesis, Leviticus, Abraham, Isaac, and Moses.
+He is particularly adept at relating difficult or obscure concepts from the Old Testament to more understandable themes from the New Testament.
+The song "Jubilee" concerns the period of rest and the release from debts and slavery commanded in the Jubilee year as described in Leviticus 25, but also relates to the rest and freedom from condemnation offered through Jesus.

 Card's most famous song is "El Shaddai", which was also recorded by Amy Grant.
 Grant's recording was named No. 326 on the RIAA's list of 365 Songs of the Century in 2001.
-Other popular Card songs include Immanuel, Joy in the Journey, and Heal Our Land.
-Heal Our Land was commissioned as the 1993 National Day of Prayer's theme song.
+Other popular Card songs include "Immanuel", "Joy in the Journey", and "Heal Our Land", which was commissioned as the 1993 National Day of Prayer's theme song.

 Despite his success in music, Card has always maintained that his music career is secondary to his calling as a Bible teacher.
-He has distanced himself from the CCM industry by criticizing the promotion of personalities over musical content and the shifting emphasis away from God to sell more albums.
+He has distanced himself from the Christian music industry by criticizing the promotion of personalities over musical content and the shifting emphasis away from God to sell more albums.

-In 2008, alongside the By/For Project, Card produced and contributed vocals and songs to the album Sweet Sacrifice, collaborating with Seattle, Washington based artists Brian Moss, Molly McCue, and Kurt Dyrhsen.
+In 2008, alongside the By/For Project, Card produced and contributed vocals and songs to the album Sweet Sacrifice, collaborating with Seattle, Washington-based artists Brian Moss, Molly McCue, and Kurt Dyrhsen.
 The album was made available for free on ByFor.org under a Creative Commons Attribution license.

-In 2019, Card released the album, To the Kindness of God, featuring 7 new original songs, 2 hymn covers, and one new arrangement of one of Card's earlier songs, "Song of Gomer" (here renamed "Gomer's Song"), which first appeared on the album The Word: Recapturing the Imagination.
+In 2019, Card released the album, To the Kindness of God, featuring seven new original songs, two hymn covers, and a new arrangement of one of Card's earlier songs, "Song of Gomer" (here renamed "Gomer's Song"), which first appeared on the album The Word: Recapturing the Imagination.
 Prior to its release, Card announced that it would be his final full-length album, but also clarifying that he was not yet retiring from music in general, or writing new music.